Support Centre

 • warnings, with an indication of a term for the adoption of corrective measures;

-• simple fines of up to 2% of the sales revenue of the legal entity of private law, group or conglomerate in Brazil in its last fiscal year, excluding taxes, limited, in the aggregate, to BRL $50 million (approx. $10 million) per infraction;
+• simple fines of up to 2% of the sales revenue of the legal entity of private law, group, or conglomerate in Brazil in its last fiscal year, excluding taxes, limited, in the aggregate, to BRL $50 million (approx. $9.1 million) per infraction;

-• daily fines, with due regard for the total limit referred to in item two;
+• daily fines, with due regard for the total limit referred to in the previous item;

 • disclosure of the infraction after it has been duly investigated and its occurrence has been confirmed;